 Not knowing who you want to become

-This time of change is bringing us opportunities as well as problems.
-But even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel uncertain about how best to move forward.
+This time of change is bringing us both problems and opportunities.
+And even when we know how to find those opportunities, the uncertainty of a changing world means that we can still feel unsure about how best to move forward.

 There are three main reasons this can happen.
-The second of these is when we don’t know who we want to become.
+The first is overthinking.
+And the second is when we don’t know who we want to become.

-Several of the tools of Inner Leadership can help to bring us clarity around where we most want to get to, who we most want to become:
+Knowing where we want to get to will help us move forward.
+And several of the tools of Inner Leadership can help to bring us clarity about where we most want to get to, who we most want to become:

 This is another step to becoming antifragile.